realcr/docker_machinator/README.md

 mymachine   -        digitalocean   Running   tcp://xxx.xxx.xxx.xxx:yyyy           v1.11.2
 ```

-Exactly as we head earlier on the desktop machine.
+Exactly as we had earlier on the desktop machine.